MaskingTechnology/jitar/documentation/02_getting_started.md

 ## Installation

-Jitar needs to be added as NPM dependency to your application.
+Jitar needs to be added as a NPM dependency to your application.

 ```bash
 npm install jitar